-- (1) Utilize between \$1.5 billion and \$2.5 billion to pay cash taxes, pension contributions, bond redemption costs and other fees and outflows related to the transaction, which includes \$500 million to \$600 million to reduce our cost base and make investments to reposition our company following the separation of the businesses; - Repay between \$3.0 billion and \$4.0 billion of debt, which would enable us to remain well below our target leverage ratio of net debt to adjusted EBITDA of 2.5:1.
-Therefore, the company no longer anticipates the need for shareholder participation in the dividend reinvestment plan (DRIP) greater than current levels following the closing of the transaction; - Invest between \$1.0 billion and \$3.0 billion to fund focused acquisitions to bolster our position in key growth segments; and - Return the balance of approximately \$9.0 billion to \$10.0 billion to our shareholders via a substantial issuer bid/tender offer made to all common shareholders to purchase a portion of our outstanding common shares after the closing date of the transaction.
+- (1) Utilize between \$1.5 billion and \$2.5 billion to pay cash taxes, pension contributions, bond redemption costs and other fees and outflows related to the transaction, which includes \$500 million to \$600 million to reduce our cost base and make investments to reposition our company following the separation of the businesses: - (2) Repay between \$3.0 billion and \$4.0 billion of debt, which would enable us to remain well below our target leverage ratio of net debt to adjusted EBITDA of 2.5:1; - (3) Invest between \$1.0 billion and \$3.0 billion to fund focused acquisitions to bolster our position in key growth segments; and - (4) Return the balance of approximately \$9.0 billion to \$10.0 billion to our shareholders.
+A significant portion of this return is expected to be through a substantial issuer bid/tender offer made to all common shareholders to purchase a portion of our outstanding common shares after the closing date of the transaction.
 Our principal shareholder, Woodbridge, is expected to participate pro rata in the substantial issuer bid/tender offer.

-The transaction is expected to close in the second half of 2018 and is subject to specified antitrust/competition and financial regulatory approvals and other customary closing conditions.
-We have satisfied certain of these conditions, including receiving early termination of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976.
+The transaction is expected to close early in the fourth quarter of 2018 and is subject to specified antitrust/competition and financial regulatory approvals and other customary closing conditions.
+Substantially all required regulatory approvals have been received.

-On the closing date of the transaction, Reuters News and the new Financial & Risk partnership will sign a 30-year agreement for Reuters News to supply news and editorial content to the partnership for a minimum amount of \$325 million per year.
+On the closing date of the transaction, Reuters News and the new Financial & Risk partnership will enter into a 30-year agreement for Reuters News to supply news and editorial content to the partnership for a minimum amount of \$325 million per year.
 For the duration of the news agreement, we will grant the Financial & Risk partnership a license to permit it to brand its products/services and company name with the "Reuters" mark, subject to applicable limitations and restrictions set forth in a trademark license agreement.